 We measure our impact in different ways: the number of free trees grown and given away each year, how healthy planted trees are a few years later and the stories we hear from tree recipients.

 Started from seed or bare root seedlings, our staff and volunteers are growing more than 20,000 trees in our 6-acre nursery, CommuniTree Gardens, located in Creve Coeur Park in Maryland Heights, Missouri.
 Each spring and fall thousands of these trees are given away for free to groups for public and nonprofit planting projects throughout Missouri and the surrounding regions.
 Details on our tree distribution programs can be found here.

 Education and outreach is another key element of Forest ReLeaf’s mission.
-Each year we offer a number of community outreach opportunities including our free, 6-week TreeKeepers Class, educational classes, outreach events, and access to St. Louis area Urban Tree Canopy reports.
+Each year we offer a number of community outreach opportunities including our free, 6-week TreeKeepers Class, Tree Camp, educational classes, outreach events, and access to St. Louis area Urban Tree Canopy reports.
 For more, click on our LEARN section.

 Working collaboratively with other forestry organizations and corporate partners, Forest ReLeaf successfully leverages its funding for the benefit of everyone.
 For example, the Missouri Department of Conservation and Forest ReLeaf administer the Missouri Forestkeepers Program, an effort that has grown to more than 3,000 members statewide and created an army of tree advocates and observers.

 Forest ReLeaf is the proud recipient of the 2014 “Excellence in Urban Forestry Leadership” award from the Arbor Day Foundation.
 Other recent recognition includes the 2011 Missouri Arbor Award of Excellence and the 2013 Honorary Membership from the International Society of Arboriculture, in recognition of “outstanding support of arboriculture and the Midwestern Chapter – ISA.”